NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 ![image](./images/Header_Github.png)
-# Unsupervised bias scan tool and case repository
+# an expert-led, deliberative audit informed by a quantitative bias scan
-## A quantitative method to inform qualitative bias testing

 ☁️ The bias scan tool is available as a web application: https://www.algorithmaudit.eu/bias_scan/.